Secure Browsing - How an Employee puts a Business at Risk

 The “not so innocent” email

 With today’s sophisticated malware a user's computer can be compromised just by opening an email, downloading a document or navigating to a website.
 Once an endpoint has been compromised, then an attack can quickly spread inside and outside the user’s organization.

 Some organizations have dedicated PCs for external browsing.
 Some forbid it completely.
 Some implement all kinds of firewalls and malware detectors.
 Even though, in today’s connected world, eliminating access to the Web should not be an option.
 Opening the organization to the Web is an important risk, it is also mandatory for job positions that rely heavily on the internet.

 Ericom’s approach is to provide a secure browsing experience that maintains the user's normal browsing behavior.
-The browsing takes place using a virtual browser that is located outside the company.
-This virtual browser isolates the session from the security hazards of the Internet.
-In case of a threat, the browser is contained within the virtual session and remains inaccessible to the user devices.
-You can try here a demo of Ericom’s secure browsing solution that ensures employees keep sensitive information within the corporate network while still enabling a standard browsing experience.
+The browsing takes place using a virtual browser that is located outside the company, thereby isolating both the endpoint and the corporate network from the security hazards of the Internet.
+In case of a threat, the browser is contained within the virtual session and remains inaccessible to the user devices, and is later destroyed along with the entire browsing session once the browser tab is closed or times out.
+Click here to request a demo of Ericom’s secure browsing solution that ensures employees keep sensitive information within the corporate network while still enabling a standard browsing experience.